 A forecast is a simple bet most popular when betting on greyhounds, or horse racing.

-To place a forecast you need to choose 2 selections in the same race or event to finish 1st and second. essentially predicting the winner and runner up.
+To place a forecast you need to choose 2 selections in the same race or event to finish 1st and second. essentially predicting the winner and runner-up.

 When placing a forecast your selections must finish in the order you have chosen them unless you do a reverse forecast (see below).
 You place the bet on a normal slip written as shown in the image.
-A lot of bookies have special forecast betting slip you can use if you like, but it’s just as easy if not easier to just write it yourself.
+A lot of bookies have special forecast betting slips you can use if you like, but it’s just as easy if not easier to just write it yourself.

-As in the example image 1 must come 1st and 6 must come 2nd for the bet to win, it’s widely known as a straight forecast.
+As in the example, image 1 must come 1st and 6 must come 2nd for the bet to win, it’s widely known as a straight forecast.

 What is a reverse Forecast?